- Music Players

 WARNING: Using a different kernel can be risky - it is the heart and soul of a computer after all and you can never truely know if the new kernel you uploaded will boot the computer up, or not.
 If things go wrong, refer to the Failed Kernel section to how to recover your computer back to a usable state.

-Please read the custom kernel section for details.
+Refer to the custom kernel article for details.

 Install Software (deb)